-Kaseya provides "software as a service" (SaaS) deployment of Virtual System AdministratorTM.
-Service providers contract with Kaseya to access a VSA hosted and maintained by Kaseya and can install a specified number of their customer agents.
+Sharing the capabilities of a single instance of the VSA is oftentimes called "Software as a Service".
+Service providers contract to access a VSA hosted and maintained by a VSA tenant manager.
 Service providers are allocated a unique tenant partition of a shared Kaseya Server and database.
-Within their assigned partition, service providers can only see their own organizations, machine groups, procedures, reports and tickets.
-Service providers in a tenant partition have full access to all the functions of the VSA except system maintenance, which is the responsibility of Kaseya.
-See On Premises (page 126).
+Within their assigned partition, service providers can only see their own organizations, machine groups, agents, procedures, reports, tickets, and any other types of user-defined data.
+Service providers in a tenant partition have full access to most functions of the VSA except system maintenance, which is the responsibility of the VSA tenant manager.